justinas/alice/README.md

 the request will not reach the inner handlers.
 This is intentional behavior.

+Alice works with Go 1.0 and higher, but running tests requires at least Go 1.1.
 ### Contributing

 0. Find an issue that bugs you / open a new one.